Description

 Risk and Exploitability

-The CVSS score is not provided, and the EPSS score is unavailable, but the issue is not currently listed in the CISA KEV catalog, indicating that no widespread exploitation has been reported.
+The CVSS score is 7.8, indicating a high severity.
+The EPSS score is less than 1%, reflecting a very low likelihood of exploitation.
+The issue is not currently listed in CISA KEV, so no widespread exploitation is known.
 The exploit requires the ability to trigger a network‑namespace teardown while other contexts retain RCU references to the policy tables, which may limit the attack surface.
 Nevertheless, the potential for a kernel crash or privilege elevation warrants prompt action if the affected kernel version is in use.

 Remediation